Apricot Quick Bread

-Here are a few tips for making quick breads:
+Here are a few tips for making quick bread:

-- Quick breads can be sweet or savory, and they are a modern innovation; they became common after the introduction of baking powder and baking soda.
+- Quick bread can be sweet or savory, and it is a modern innovation; it became common after the introduction of baking powder and baking soda.

-- Baking powder is a combination of acid and alkaline that reacts together when moistened to form gases that raises the baked quick bread.
-Usage 1 to 2 teaspoons per cup of flour.
+- Baking powder is a combination of acid and alkaline that reacts together when moistened to form gases that raise the baked quick bread.
+Use 1 to 2 teaspoons per cup of flour.

 - Be sure your baking powder and baking soda are fresh.

 - PRO-Tip: Baking powder usually expires before it is all used.
 Make sure yours is fresh by checking the expiration date.
 If you’re still unsure, add a spoonful to a bowl of hot water.
 If your baking powder is fresh, it will bubble vigorously.
 If it doesn’t, buy a new can.

 - Measure ingredients accurately.
 Scoop the flour from a bin and swipe across the top of the measuring cup so only 1 cup is used.
 If you like to weigh your flour, 1 cup weighs 210 grams.
 Too much flour will make a dry loaf.

 - Add 1/2 cup toasted pecans or walnuts for some crunch.